Tigray Region: 3rd millennium to 1st century BC

 Tigray is often regarded as the cradle of Ethiopian civilization.
 Its landscape has many historic monuments.
-Three major monotheistic religions, Judaism, Christianity and Islam arrived in Ethiopia through the Red Sea and then Tigray.
+Three major monotheistic religions, Judaism, Christianity, and Islam arrived in Axum through the Red Sea.

 Given the presence of a large temple complex and fertile surroundings, the capital of the 3,000-year-old kingdom of Dʿmt may have been near present-day Yeha.
 Dʿmt developed irrigation schemes, used the plough, grew millet, and made iron tools and weapons.
 Some modern historians, including Stuart Munro-Hay, Rodolfo Fattovich, Ayele Bekerie, Cain Felder, and Ephraim Isaac consider this civilization to be indigenous, although Sabaean-influenced due to the latter's dominance of the Red Sea.
 Others, including Joseph Michels, Henri de Contenson, Tekletsadik Mekuria, and Stanley Burstein, have viewed Dʿmt as the result of a mixture of Sabaean and indigenous peoples.
-The most recent research, however, shows that Ge'ez, the ancient Semitic language spoken in Tigray, Eritrea and northern Ethiopia in ancient times, is not likely to have been derived from Sabaean.
-There is evidence of a Semitic-speaking presence in Tigray, Eritrea and northern Ethiopia at least as early as 2000 BC.
-It is now believed that Sabaean influence was minor, limited to a few localities and disappearing after a few decades or a century, It may have represented a trading or military colony, in some sort of symbiosis or military alliance with the civilization of Dʿmt or some other proto-Aksumite state.
+The most recent research, however, shows that Ge'ez, the ancient Semitic language spoken in Tigray, Eritrea, and northern Ethiopia in ancient times, is not likely to have been derived from Sabaean.
+There is evidence of a Semitic-speaking presence in Tigray, Eritrea, and northern Ethiopia at least as early as 2000 BC.
+It is now believed that Sabaean influence was minor, limited to a few localities, and disappearing after a few decades or a century, It may have represented a trading or military colony, in some sort of symbiosis or military alliance with the civilization of Dʿmt or some other proto-Aksumite state.

 After the fall of Dʿmt in the 5th century BC, the plateau came to be dominated by smaller, unknown successor kingdoms.
 This lasted until the rise of one of these polities during the first century BC, the Aksumite Kingdom, which succeeded in reunifying the area and is, in effect, the ancestor of medieval and modern states in Eritrea and Ethiopia using the name "Ethiopia" as early as the 4th century.